AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/CC2Cpy/index.rst

 CC2Cpy: CCastle to C compiler in Python
 =======================================

+.. warning:: For now, the CC2Cpy compiler is abandoned.

+   This ‘first attempt’ has led to the insight we need an ‘:ref:`AIGR`’

+   .. seealso:: The new, current “first compiler”

+      * :ref:`rPY`
+      * :ref:`AR_pipeline`

 The “CC2Cpy” compiler is used to boottrap the Workshop-Tools; as it is a “first compiler” in support a subset of the Castle language (see e.g. :need:`Tools_No_MultipleInheritance-in-1compiler`).